NullDesk/nullmailer/README.md

 ### <a name="class-instantiation"></a>Class Instantiation

-While the message builder fluent API is probably the best way to create a new message, direct instantiation is also straight-forward:
+While the message builder fluent API is usually best, direct instantiation is also straight-forward:

         var message = new MailerMessage
         {